MartinGitti/first-html-doc/README.md

 ## Welcome to the start of my journey into the coding field!!!

-This is my very first html document viewed in the browser.
+This is my very first html document that I put together that can be viewed in the browser.

-<b>There are two projects attacted to this project:</b>
+<b>There are two html pages attacted to this project:</b>

-<p>The first project focuses on the standard HTML page layout.</p>
+<p>The first project focuses on the standard HTML page structure & layout.</p>
-<p> The second project focuses on HTML data tables.</p>
+<p>The second project focuses on HTML data tables.</p>

 ## Page 1 Example, HTML layout:
 <img src="./images-of-page/htmlDoc.JPG" alt="View of html page layout">